-- Informally and formally through a learner's programme of study. - Resources for information is available in the learner handbook. - Blended learning; a career guidance link posted at the start of the programme. - 1-2-1 appointment with a career advisor can be arrange by contacting learnersupport@cenitcollege.ie.
+- Informally and formally through a learner's programme of study. - Resources for information is available in the learner handbook. - Blended learning; a career guidance link posted at the start of the programme. - 1-2-1 appointment with a career advisor can be arrange by contacting learnersupport@cenitcollege.ie for learners in Ireland or bootcamp@cenitcollege.co.uk or learners in the UK.